-At the ROH we believe that diversity is about making sure we are able to attract and develop talented people who bring more, precisely because of the breadth of their diverse backgrounds, experiences, cultures and outlooks.
+At the ROH we believe that diversity is about making sure we are able to attract and develop talented people who bring more, precisely because of their different backgrounds, experiences, cultures and outlooks.

 Recruiting and working with talented teams is just the start.
 We are working to create an environment where everyone knows they belong and feel that they can do their best work.
 This requires inclusive leaders with the ability and desire to continually seek feedback, to really listen and to establish a culture where diversity is genuinely valued and promoted.

-Success in this endeavour is critical to the organisation’s future and we commit to holding our leadership team accountable for achieving these goals.
+Success in this endeavour is critical to the organisation’s future and we commit to holding our leadership team accountable.

 It is important to recognise that our history is flawed and our record on diversity has been inconsistent.
 We are committed to delivering our equality, diversity and inclusion (EDI) goals and we acknowledge that we must learn as we go.
 Making a difference requires systemic change and we outline here the steps that we will take over the next eighteen months towards achieving our long-term diversity goals.